yarisvt/tyk-docs/tyk-docs/content/tyk-cloud/environments-deployments/hybrid-gateways.md

   export REDIS_PASSWORD=$(kubectl get secret --namespace tyk tyk-redis -o jsonpath="{.data.redis-password}" | base64 --decode)
 ```

 You need to modify the following values in your custom `values.yaml` file:

-* `redis.addrs`: the name of the redis instance including the port as set by Bitnami `tyk-redis-master.tyk.svc.cluster.local:6379`
+* `redis.addrs`: the name of the Redis instance including the port as set by Bitnami `tyk-redis-master.tyk.svc.cluster.local:6379`
 * `redis.pass`: password set in redis (`$REDIS_PASSWORD`).
 Alternatively, you can use --set flag to set it during helm installation.
 For example `--set redis.pass=$REDIS_PASSWORD`.